-Transect - A purple line depicting a surveyed cross section taken perpendicular to the shoreline to represent the coastal and overland characteristics present in the area.
+Transect - A purple line depicting a surveyed cross section taken perpendicular to the shoreline to represent a segment of coast with similar characteristics.
 Transect data is used when performing overland wave modeling and mapping for a coastal flood study.

 Transect Station - The distance along a profile (transect) in reference to a common starting point.
-Transect stations define the points where information is being provided for the modeling and define the location of the BFE and zone changes along a transect.
+Transect stations define the points where information is being provided for the modeling and define the location of the BFE zone breaks along a transect.